cfms-lab/SignedShadowCasting2021/README.md

 Python version implementation of the paper,

-Support structure tomography
+"Support structure tomography
-using per-pixel signed shadow casting in human manikin 3D printing
+using per-pixel signed shadow casting in human manikin 3D printing"

 , submitted to Fashion and Textiles (FTEX-D-21-00122).